Cornea and External Disease Fellowship

 About the Program

-Thank you for your interest in the Cornea and External Disease Fellowship program at the Wilmer Eye Institute, Johns Hopkins Medicine.
-Our program aims to produce the next generation of leaders in cornea, anterior segment, and external disease patient care, research, and education.
+Thank you for your interest in the Cornea and External Disease Fellowship at the Wilmer Eye Institute, Johns Hopkins Medicine.
+Our mission is to provide an exceptional, transformative fellowship experience that prepares the next generation of leaders in cornea, anterior segment, and external disease—across patient care, research, and academic medicine.

 Clinical Training